viacheslav-lasukov/PMBoK6/Artefacts/Project Management Plan/Subsidiary Management Plans/Risk Management plan.md

 ---
 Section: "11.1.3.1"
-Page: 405
+Page: "405"
 tags: "#management-plan"
+Categories:
-Category: "Management Plan"
+  - "Management Plan"
 ---

 How will you deal with risk?